getyoti/ios-sdk-button/README.md

 [CocoaPods](https://cocoapods.org) is a dependency manager for Swift and Objective-C Cocoa projects.
 Installation instructions are in [the guides](https://guides.cocoapods.org/using/getting-started.html#getting-started).

-To integrate Yoti into your Xcode project using Cocoapods, specify it in your `Podfile`:
+To integrate Yoti into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 pod 'yoti-sdk', '~> 3.1.0'